Cryptocurrency Investigations and Blockchain Forensics

 Assets were once hidden in safe deposit boxes.
 Ransom was demanded in unmarked bills.
 Funds for business transactions were held by reputable financial institutions.

 In some cases, they still are.
-But today, divorcing spouses can easily hide assets in Bitcoin, as well as Ethereum, XRP, Ripple or one of over 3,000 other cryptocurrencies (altcoins).
+But today, divorcing spouses can easily hide assets in Bitcoin, or any one of thousands of other cryptocurrencies (altcoins).
 Hackers demand ransomware payments almost exclusively in Bitcoin.
-Parties to business transactions offer payment in Bitcoin.
+Parties to business transactions may offer or request payment in Bitcoin.

 Pulling Back the Crypto Curtain